zzamboni/jsonresume-theme-eventide/README.md

 ### Grouping projects by type

 If the `.meta.themeOptions.projectsByType` is `true`, project entries are rendered as separate sections according to their `type` field, instead of as a single section.
+Per-type sections can also be reordered and configured with custom labels.

 ### Sections